JamesNewton/HybridDiskEncoder/README.md

 - Done: Order parts for electronics
 - Done: Order thin (1 or 2mm) acrylic and black / opaque cardstock.
 110lb Cardstock with 3mm Acrylic seems to work
 - Done: Lasercut parts for test assembly, update CAD as needed
-- Done(ish): Write test firmware for A2D feedback to PC.
+- Done: Write test firmware for PWM control of the LEDs and A2D feedback to PC.
-- TODO: Connect LEDs / Sensors to dev board, test and update design
+- Done: Connect LEDs / Sensors to dev board, test and update design
+- Done: Set the PWM levels on the LEDs to get full range response on the A2D
-- Done: Calculate ATAN2 on board and return degrees.
+- Done(ish): Calculate ATAN2 on board and return degrees.
 - TODO: Count slots with the hardware and combine with ATAN2 degrees
-- TODO: Add AGC (Automatic Gain Control) to update onboard opamp gain.
+- TODO: Add support for Single Track Grey Code absolute position. see <a href="https://github.com/JamesNewton/HybridDiskEncoder/blob/master/stgc_wheel.jscad">stgc_wheel.jscad</a>
+- TODO: Add <a href="https://cfry.github.io/dde4/dde/index.html">DDE4</a> support for serials connected devices
-- TODO: Produce and assemble multiple joints into a non-driven arm with the same physical characteristics as Dexter
+- TODO: Produce and assemble a joint with shaft pass through, integrated (on joint) encoder, separate(able) drive box for different motor sizes / types.
-- TODO: Add DDE support for serial connected device as an input only Dexter
-- TODO: Count pulses with on board digital logic for high speed operation?
-- TODO: Develop cycloidal drive and add motor / drive support?

 ## See also:
 - https://photos.app.goo.gl/v6FCJX8Efcgw1NGY7 photo album of ongoing work.